Recipes to get you through every Thanksgiving course.

 - Serve with caramel.

 These recipes are sure to round out your Thanksgiving line-up.
 Are you looking for assistance with your insurance this Thanksgiving?
-If so, then contact the experts at Scavone Insurance Center in White Plains, New York.
+If so, then contact the experts at Scavone Insurance Agency Center LLC in White Plains, New York.
 Our dedicated team is eager to assist you with all your coverage needs today.